-When swimming laps at your local pool, even if rules aren't posted, there are unstated expectations to follow or rather not to do as a swimmer.
+When triathlete swimmers set out for doing some training laps at a local pool, even if rules aren't posted, there are unstated expectations to follow or rather not to do as a swimmer using the lap lanes.

 Don't be impatient or wrapped up in the long sets on your training plan if a lane is not readily available to you.
 Although it's easier said than done, chill.
 Your situation isn't life-threatening and no one else's problem in the pool or the lifeguards.
 Don't put yourself in a situation where you can't get into the pool as soon as you arrive and you have a melt down or go on a tirade.